On geometrically transitive Hopf algebroids: Introduction

-see subsection \ref{ssec:W} for more details.
-The fact that two isotropy groups of transitive groupoids are isomorphic, is translated to the fact that two isotropy Hopf algebras of GT Hopf algebroid are weakly equivalent; of course, Hopf algebras are considered here as Hopf algebroids with source equal target.
+see Subsection \ref{ssec:W} for more details.
+The fact that two isotropy groups of a transitive groupoid are isomorphic is translated to the fact that two isotropy Hopf algebras of a GT Hopf algebroid are weakly equivalent; of course, Hopf algebras are considered here as Hopf algebroids where source and target coincide.